obergner/camelpe/README.markdown

 ## Intro

-CamelPE is a, as its name suggests, a [portable CDI extension](http://docs.jboss.org/weld/reference/1.1.0.Beta1/en-US/html/extend.html) for [Apache Camel](http://camel.apache.org), a lightweight routing engine written in Java.
+CamelPE is, as its name suggests, a [portable CDI extension](http://docs.jboss.org/weld/reference/1.1.0.Beta1/en-US/html/extend.html) for [Apache Camel](http://camel.apache.org), a lightweight routing engine written in Java.
 As such, CamelPE offers an alternative configuration mechanism much in the same vein Apache Camel's [Guice module](http://camel.apache.org/guice.html) replaces the default [Spring](http://www.springframework.org) DI container.

 It follows that CamelPE does *not* extend Apache Camel's feature set.
 Instead, it strives to provide a [CDI](http://seamframework.org/Weld)-friendly way of exposing what Apache Camel already has to offer.